Makeover over a small bathroom on a budget with creative ideas and DIYs for eclectic glam style that you can do in a weekend!

 - Dress your small bathroom like a hotel for a luxurious appeal using white towels and a hotel towel bar.

 The installation of a gold towel bar with two shelves was my big ticket item at $79 but adds a boutique hotel style and much needed storage.
+I could have done something like my DIY bamboo ladder for under $10 and small profile but I really wanted to add more glam.

 Here is the sliver of wall by the bathroom door before.